jksinton/nextcloud-docker-caddy/README.md

 If you have access to the host of the Nextcloud app, consider uncommenting the ports section.
 You can bring up the Nextcloud app, and configure the installation at [localhost:8080](http://localhost:8080/) before exposing the image to the world wide web.
 You can also do this step just to verify that you can see the initial install screen.

-## Congigure Nextcloud's cron
+## Congigure Nextcloud's backgroud operations (i.e. the cron config)

-There are two options for configuring the Nextcloud's cron:
+There are two options for configuring Nextcloud's cron:
 Add a ```cron``` service to the ```Nextcloud``` compose file, for example:
 ```yaml
   cron: